 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread, as well as the way the sarcoma cells look when viewed under a microscope.
 This is called the stage and grade.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine a sarcoma's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out a sarcoma's stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Tumor (T): How large is the primary tumor?
 Where is it located?

 Node (N): Has the tumor spread to the lymph nodes?
 If so, where and how many?